 Analysts say that the intention of ISIL, and other groups battling the Shia-led government, is to provoke that sort of ethnic violence again in an attempt to undermine the state.

 Nearly 1,700 civilians were killed in the first three months of this year, according to figures from the United Nations.

-After the 2010 election, and after an eight-month negotiation period, Maliki formed a coalition government that was backed by Sunni and Kurdish groups.
+After the 2010 election, and after a tortuous eight-month negotiation period, Maliki formed a coalition government that was backed by Sunni and Kurdish groups.

-Maliki has fallen out with some cross-sectarian colleagues, meaning a new coalition would probably be more Shia-dominated than before.
+Maliki has fallen out with some cross-sectarian colleagues, meaning a new coalition would likely be more Shia-dominated than before.